suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 #### The FormR coding philosophy leans more towards DAMP ("Descriptive and Meaningful Phases") and DRY ("Don't Repeat Yourself") more than  WET ("Write Every Time").

+#### We have chosen the most popular Javascript ES6 for this project.
+This allows the same programming language to be used in modern browsers, Node servers, scripting tools and Windows and Unix based operating systems.
 ----
 ### The FormR Migration Strategy
 ----